-When using Meraki cloud authentication, Systems Manager Sentry VPN security can be configured If your Dashboard organization contains one or more MDM networks.
-Systems Manager Sentry VPN security allows for devices enrolled in Systems Manager to receive the configuration to connect to the Client VPN through the Systems Manager profile on the device.
+When using Meraki Cloud Authentication, Systems Manager Sentry VPN security can be configured if your dashboard organization contains one or more Mobile Device Management (MDM) networks.
+Systems Manager Sentry VPN security allows for devices enrolled in Systems Manager to receive the configuration to connect to the client VPN through the Systems Manager profile on the device.

-To enable Systems Manager Sentry VPN security, choose Enabled from the Client VPN server pulldown menu on the Security Appliance > Configure > Client VPN page.
+To enable Systems Manager Sentry VPN security, go to Security & SD-WAN > Configure > Client VPN > IPsec Settings page.
+Under the Client VPN Server drop-down menu, select Enabled.
 You can configure the following options:

 When using Systems Manager Sentry VPN security, the username and password used to connect to the client VPN are generated by the Meraki cloud.

 Usernames are generated based on a hash of a unique identifier on the device and the username of that device.
 Passwords are randomly generated.

 After configuring the client VPN and users starting to connect, it may be useful to see how many and which client devices are connected to your network.
 To see connected client VPN devices, navigate to Network-wide > Monitor > Clients.
 Click on the Search drop-down menu and select the following options: Status = Online, offline (or both), Client type = Client VPN.

 It is possible to manually apply group policies to clients connected via client VPN.
 A group policy applied to a client VPN user is associated with the username and not the device.
 Different devices that connect to client VPN with the same username will receive the same group policy.
 For more help on assigning or removing group policies applied to a client, refer to the Creating and Applying Group Policies document.

 It is not possible to assign group policies automatically once a user connects to client VPN.